Bluexyon/ai-text-game-dark-realm/README.md

 # DARK REALM v0.1b

-This is a modular fantasy adventure Text game powered by AI (AI model I used Lumimaid-v0.2-8B)
+This is a modular fantasy adventure Text game powered by AI (Pretrained LLM I used Lumimaid-v0.2-8B)

 ## Installation
 To install this Program simply download provided Script files and install the necessary libaries.